Wang Zilu: 2023

 In 2023, Wang started the season at the World Cup in Athens, ending 26th in the all-around.
 She then finished seventh in the all-around at the Sofia World Cup, where she also placed fourth in the clubs final and eighth in the ribbon final.
 Then in World Cup Tashkent, she placed eleventh in the all-around, fifth in the hoop final, and sixth in the ball final.
 She finished 22nd in the all-around at the Baku World Cup.

 Wang competed at the 2023 Asian Championships in Manila, winning bronze in the all-around and with the Chinese team.
 She also won a bronze medal in the hoop final.
 In the last World Cup stage in Milan, she took 24th place in the all-around.
 Wang the competed at the 2023 World Championships and qualified for the all-around final where she finished tenth.
 This was the best all-around placement for a Chinese gymnast at the Rhythmic Gymnastics World Championships since Deng Senyue finished fifth in 2014.
 She also qualified for the ribbon final and placed fifth, the best World Championships result ever for a Chinese gymnast with ribbon.
-In October she competed at the the 2022 Asian Games, which were postponed to 2023 due to the COVID-19 pandemic.
+In October she competed at the 2022 Asian Games, which were postponed to 2023 due to the COVID-19 pandemic.
 She took 5th place in individual all-around final and won bronze medal in team competition.